Synthetixio/snx-grants-dao/proposals/discord-scam-protection-bot.md

 ## Title of proposal:
-A bot to report known spammers and users trying to impersonate core team, guardians, etc...
+A bot to report known scammers and users trying to impersonate core team, guardians, etc...

 ## Description:
 There is a constant effort to protect discord members from getting scammed by impersonators.